IV Fluid Calculation Cheat Sheet: Essential Guide for Nurses

 IV Piggyback Medication Calculation

-For medications like 1 gram of Ancef in 100 mL of normal saline to be infused over 30 minutes using macrodrip tubing (10 gtt/mL), the formula is:
+To infuse 1 gram of Ancef in 100 mL of normal saline over 30 minutes using macrodrip tubing (10 gtt/mL), use the following formula:

 100 mL30 min×10 gtt/mL=33.33 gtt/min\frac{100 \text{ mL}}{30 \text{ min}} \times 10 \text{ gtt/mL} = 33.33 \text{ gtt/min}30 min100 mL×10 gtt/mL=33.33 gtt/min